 The Kaos II pop-valve design is very simple and requires very few moving parts and seals.
 There is one moving o-ring in the Kaos and only 6 in total.
 The single moving o-ring and the 6 total o-rings make the Kaos II less prone to springing leaks or having firing issues.

 If you do have problems with the Kaos II, it is very easy to disassemble and replace o-rings or clean.
 The Kaos can be taken apart and fully broken down in less than 5 minutes.
 Included in the box is a set of spare o-rings and tools.

-Having a loud paintball gun that kicks a lot isn’t the best thing, but it is a trade off with the price.
-If you would like something a bit more quite and less kicky take a look at the Proto Rize.
+Having a loud paintball gun that kicks a lot isn’t the best thing, but it is a trade-off with the price.
+If you would like something a bit more quiet and less kicky to take a look at the Proto Rize.
 The Rize is an excellent mid-range shooter.

 The Tippmanns while similar in reliability to the Kaos II they are much more difficult to disassemble and repair.
 The Tippmann paintball guns have many more screws and small parts making disassembly take longer, the added parts can also make repairs a bit more time consuming and difficult.
-The Tippmann 98 Custom and Cronus however are bit bigger and weightier, that added weight helps reduce some of the recoil and also helps dampen the sound of firing.
+The Tippmann 98 Custom and Cronus, however, are bit bigger and weightier, that added weight helps reduce some of the recoils and also helps dampen the sound of firing.

 Overall the Kaos II is an excellent paintball gun for the new player looking for something that is simple, reliable, lightweight and affordable.

 We loved the original Kaos and we love the Kaos II.